Golite Breeze backpack Sierra Nevada Scene of hiking related eventsWe're in the Mountains - Not over the Hill by Susan Alcorn cover

 Newsletter:

-The website for the Antelope Valley Poppy Reserve near Lancaster, California is http://www.parks.ca.gov/?page_id=627 The poppy season is generally mid-March to mid-May; the reserve is open year round sunrise to sunset.
+The website for the Antelope Valley Poppy Reserve near Lancaster, California is parks.ca.gov/?page_id=627 The poppy season is generally mid-March to mid-May; the reserve is open year round sunrise to sunset.
 The visitor center is open during the poppy season.

 Wildflower Bloom Information Poppy Reserve Wildflower Hotline: (661) 724-1180

-Theodore Payne Foundation Wildlflower Hotline: (818) 768-3533
+Theodore Payne Foundation Wildflower Hotline: (818) 768-3533

 San Francisco Bay Area Local Pilgrim Gatherings:

-For current local pilgrim events: www.facebook.com/groups/Peregrinos.Northern.California
+For current local pilgrim events: facebook.com/groups/northerncaliforniacaminopilgrims

-Outings and hiking related Events
+Outings and hiking related Events.

 Suggestion: When considering a hike with a group, contact the hike leader to find out his/her pace and focus so that you will know it's a good match with your interests.

-http://www.bahiker.com/ This website lists where-to-hike info for the San Francisco Bay Area.
+https://www.bahiker.com/ This website lists where-to-hike info for the San Francisco Bay Area.

 www.tahoerimtrail.org has a series of guided hikes that let you complete the TRT over the course of the summer.
 The website also lists a number of good day hikes.
 Something like 20 hikes and backpacks are scheduled annually.